 Examples of direct marketing by an organisation include but not limited to:

-The MTA does not sell its list of members stored on the MTA membership data base to third persons for marketing purposes and will not use or disclose your personal information for purposes of direct marketing unless you have given permission for this to occur or unless members, clients or customers have a reasonable expectation that their personal information could be used for this purpose, and conditions relating to opt-out mechanisms are met.
+The MTA does not sell the personal information of its members stored on the MTA membership data base to third persons for marketing purposes and will not use or disclose your personal information for purposes of direct marketing unless you have given permission for this to occur.

 The MTA will: